Eena, The Curse of Wanyaka Cave - Book III

 Eena

 turned to gawk at Anesidora.
-She spoke
+She spoke up for herself—Edgar’s unbelievable

-up for herself—Edgar’s unbelievable request fueling her courage.
+request fueling her courage.

 “You

 will never get away with this!
-Your
+Your deplorable brother is not the only one

-deplorable brother is not the only one watching me!”
-She pointed to Edgar when she realized he was
+watching me!”
+She pointed to Edgar when she realized he was missing.
+Glancing

-his big hands on her hair, stroking tenderly.
+both ways, she felt his big hands on her hair, stroking tenderly.
+Eena turned

-ghost cackled mockingly, finishing Eena’s original thought.
+Anesidora when the ghost cackled mockingly, finishing Eena’s original thought.

 “Are

 you referring to Pallador?
-Or Ascultone
+Or Ascultone perhaps?
+The mighty dragon no longer

 watches over you, Amora.
-He only did so
+He only did so when you possessed the dragon’s heart.
+As

-he wasn’t the least bit happy about it.”
+the least bit happy about it.”

 As